OrbitalStation/EBot/README.md

 ### Telegram Email Messaging Bot (EBot)
-The goal of this bot is to send any forwarded to him messages onto given email whilst providing info about sender, such as date/time of writing, chat and, of course, the original message.
+The goal of this bot is to send any forwarded to it messages onto given email whilst providing info about sender, such as date/time of writing, chat and, of course, the original message.